Employee and Family Resources

 While there are many employee assistance programs today, this nonprofit organization is unique because it’s a public and private collaboration.

-Employee Family and Resource’s mission has continued to evolve over the years, too.
+Employee and Family Resources mission has continued to evolve over the years, too.
 Tammy Hoyman witnessed much of it firsthand.
 Now the organization’s CEO, she has worked there since 1996.
 “We expanded outside of Iowa when one employer asked us to serve employees in another state,” she recalls.
 “We currently have 5,000 providers nationwide.
 We’re based in little old Des Moines, Iowa but we have a nationwide reach.”

 Hoyman says research shows only 41 percent of people who experience depression get the help they need.
 The number is even lower for addiction treatment.
 “People don’t access services for four reasons: they don’t recognize their problems as being bad enough to require attention; stigma; high cost; and not knowing where to turn for help.
 We address all these barriers and can serve as an entry point to long-term treatment.
 They can’t solve everyone’s problems, but this is a great place to start regardless of what your concerns are.”